timescale/promscale_extension/RELEASING.md

 ## Pre-release
 - [ ] Create a git branch named `pre-release-x.x.x`
 - [ ] Ensure `upgradeable_from` in `templates/promscale.control` contains the previously released version.
-- [ ] Update `CHANGELOG.md` with release version and date.
+- [ ] Update `CHANGELOG.md` with release version and date, ensuring that all relevant changes are reflected.
-- [ ] Update the package version in `Cargo.toml` to the version being released
-- [ ] Update the version in the references to the .so in `migration/incremental/001-extension.sql`
-- [ ] Update the MD5 hash of the `migration/incremental/001-extension.sql` file in `e2e/tests/incremental-freeze-test.rs`
-- [ ] Update the version in the references to the .so in `migration/idempotent/014-extension-type-functions.sql`
-- [ ] Update the version in the references to the .so in `sql/promscale--0.0.0.sql`
+- [ ] Update the version in all places with `./update-version.sh <version-here>`
 - [ ] Freeze any new incremental sql scripts released in this version in `incremental_freeze_test`
-- [ ] Update the extension tag in the _Compile From Source_ instructions in `INSTALL.md` (there are more than one!)
 - [ ] Create a PR from the `pre-release-x.x.x` branch.
 Get it approved.
 Merge the PR to master.

 ## Release